Grabot/age_of_gold_mobile/README.md

 6. Click on create
 7. Create a new oauth credential for Android specific
 8. fill in the correct package name and the sha1 key
+   - Run `signingReport` with gradlew on the Android project and look for the DebugAndroidTest of the project
 9. Create a new oauth credential for iOS specific
 10. fill in the correct bundle id and App id that you can find in the apple overview